 High-Performance Computing in Higher Education: Trends During COVID-19

-Members-only webinar provides insights from recent survey results
+Members-only webinar and white paper provides insights from recent survey results

 By Ben Fineman, Internet2 Director, Industry Engagement

-Internet2 has partnered with the Center for Digital Education to conduct a study on the current state of High-Performance Computing (HPC) during the time of COVID-19.
-Join us on May 13 at 1 p.m.
-ET for this members-only webinar to explore the results.
-Register Now!
+Internet2 partnered with the Center for Digital Education to conduct a study on the current state of High-Performance Computing (HPC) during the time of COVID-19.
+Results were presented on May 13, 2021 in a members-only webinar to explore the results.

 High-performance computing (HPC) programs are helping researchers in higher education institutions across the U.S. solve complicated problems in a variety of areas, including science, engineering, mathematics, and business.